teddynecsoiu/llamaicons/README.md

 Contributions are very welcomed and quite encouraged.
 The basic idea behind the icon set is that one day it will become a giant repository of high quality icons, 4K ready and "pixel perfect", that any developer can use to create it's interface or graphics.

 Inside the [Guides](https://github.com/teddynecsoiu/llamaicons/tree/master/guides) folder you can find the three grids upon witch any icon is build.
-A more detailed walk-through will be available soon detailing the complete guidelines and start-up steps.
+To start adding your own icons, fork this project and visit [Getting started](https://github.com/teddynecsoiu/llamaicons/wiki/Getting-started) wiki page for a intro on style guideline.

 ## Versioning